openwallet-foundation/didcomm-mediator-credo/packages/message-pickup-repository-pg/README.md

 - Automatic database initialization: set up the database structure required for message operations at startup.

-- Event-driven notifications: emit a `MessageQueued` event whenever a message is queued, allowing external listeners to implement flexible notification mechanisms like push notifications or webhooks when a message has arrived for an offline user (not connected to any instance).
+- Event-driven notifications: emit a `MessagePickupRepositoryMessageQueued` event whenever a message is queued, allowing external listeners to implement flexible notification mechanisms like push notifications or webhooks when a message has arrived for an offline user (not connected to any instance).

 ## How does it work?